Virus-Axel/godot-solana-sdk/README.md

 | v0.1      | 4.0  | Windows, Linux, Web, Android, IOS, MacOS       |

 # How to use
 Download the binaries in the release section [here](https://github.com/Virus-Axel/godot-solana-sdk/releases). place the binaries anywhere in your godot project directory under res://bin/.
 Reload your project and you are good to go.
+Warning!
+This readme is a little outdated.
+See examples for an up to date usage example.

 # Nodes
 There is currently only one node provided by this plugin, that is the Transaction node.